Idiopathic Hypersomnia

 Living with Idiopathic Hypersomnia Community Group

-Most people can feel tired, fatigued and at times, excessively sleepy, particularly when they do not get enough sleep.
-However what sets people with IH apart, is that they experience extreme sleepiness despite getting adequate, or typically more than adequate, hours of sleep.
 Their sleep may be deep and uninterrupted, but it is not refreshing.
-Despite extraordinary amounts of good quality sleep people with IH are in an almost constant state of sleepiness.
+Despite extraordinary amounts of good quality sleep, people with IH are in an almost constant state of sleepiness.

 Symptoms

-Chronic excessive daytime sleepiness often resulting in long daytime naps.
+• Chronic excessive daytime sleepiness, often resulting in long daytime naps.

-Long and unrefreshing naps.
-Naps are usually more than one hour long and are typically not refreshing
+• Long and unrefreshing naps.
+Naps are usually more than one hour long and are typically not refreshing.

 Diagnosis

 Diagnosing IH can be difficult as excessive daytime sleepiness can be caused by various disorders and/or conditions as well as numerous medications.
 A physical examination, medical tests, and a comprehensive medical history are necessary to rule out all other possible causes, including insufficient sleep.
 Sleep studies involving a Polysomnography (PSG) followed immediately by a Multiple Sleep Latency Test (MSLT) are also carried out to exclude other sleep disorders such as sleep apnea.
+Learn more here.

 Treatment and Management